Should I take the SAT and/or ACT?

-In response to COVID-19, a growing number of colleges that had previously required SAT or ACT scores are moving to a test-optional policy for the Class of 2021 and possibly beyond.
-It is important that you regularly check the websites of colleges to which you are considering applying so you can stay on top of their requirements in real-time.
+In response to COVID-19 and changes in college admissions, a number of colleges that had previously required SAT or ACT scores for admissions have moved to a test-optional or test-blind policy either temporarily or permanently.
+It is important that you regularly check the websites of colleges which you are considering applying to so you can stay on top of their requirements.

-- Currently, UC will not consider SAT or ACT test scores when making admissions decisions or awarding scholarships.
-We encourage you to continue to check each UC campus website for more information.
+UC will not consider SAT or ACT test scores when making admissions decisions or awarding scholarships.
+Please click here for more information.

-- If a college requires the SAT/ACT for admissions, we recommend that juniors take the SAT/ACT in the spring of their junior year and/or the fall of the senior year
+If a college requires the SAT or ACT for admissions, we recommend that juniors take the test in the spring of their junior year and/or the fall of the senior year.

-- Testing sites are extremely limited due to COVID-19 so it is important that you register for tests early
+Over the past year, testing sites have been limited due to COVID-19 so it is important that you register for tests early.

-- Please check with each individual college you are applying to in order to know the testing poilicies before you make a decision to take or not take a test
+Please check with each individual colleges you are applying to in order to know the testing policies before you make a decision to take or not take a test.